-Mr. David Schmuck, Director
+Mr. Von Kalow, Director

-- Membership is open to all RHS Band Members who play trumpet, trombone, saxophone, percussion, guitar, bass or piano. - Participation in Jazz All Region/State auditions is strongly encouraged - Attendance at sectionals and one-on-one sessions before or after school - Attendance expectations are the same as for any other class at RHS.
+- Membership is open to all RHS Band Members who play trumpet, trombone, saxophone, percussion, guitar, bass or piano. - Participation in Jazz All Region/State auditions is strongly encouraged - Attendance expectations are the same as for any other class at RHS.
 Attendance will be taken and entered into the grade book at each rehearsal. - Elective credit is given for jazz band participation